-Items to Shop for
+Items to shop for at garage sales

 Clothes and Shoes– Take this opportunity to find clothes and shoes for your kids’ upcoming sizes.
 Even though it’s hot out, don’t forget about what your kids will be needing for the cooler months as you head into fall and winter.

 Bikes and Sports Equipment– Will your child be starting a sport or learning to ride a bike?
 Instead of paying full price for new gear, look around for a more affordable, used option.

 Musical Instruments– Garage sales are a great place to find used instruments.
 (Tip: talk to your child’s private instructor or band director about what things to look for when you are shopping used.)

 Books– Whether you’re a homeschooling family or a family full of avid readers, check the sales for used books.
 Purchase books that you know will be read and appreciated in your home.

 Furniture– Are you going to be upgrading your kid to a “big” bed or needing to get rid of the glass coffee tables you bought after your wedding, that your kids might break, or worse, get hurt on?
 Shop around for specific pieces.

 Kitchen Things– Kitchen things wear out quickly as we use them day in and day out, but don’t go on Amazon just yet, garage sales are full of muffin tins, Pyrex, and silverware.

 Have a Plan– Make a list of all your kids’ sizes and the items they will be needing.
 Include other items you would like to find for a good deal.
 Don’t get distracted with junk and things that you’ll end up decluttering from your home shortly after you purchase.
 And remember to always think and measure before you buy.